WHAT TO DO IN 5 DAYS IN AUSTRIA – ITINERARY

-HOTEL SACHER SALZBURG: If you want to stay in the old town – and prefer a luxury hotel – then the Radisson Blu most likely is the perfect choice for you.
-The location is convenient because from there you can easily walk to most main attractions and it is one of the best-rated hotels in Salzburg.
-Check out rates for the hotel here
+- HOTEL SACHER SALZBURG: If you want to stay in the old town – and prefer a luxury hotel – then the Radisson Blu most likely is the perfect choice for you.
+The location is convenient because you can easily walk to most main attractions, and it is one of the best-rated hotels in Salzburg.
+Check out rates for the hotel here.

 - STAR INN PREMIUM SALZBURG: If you are looking for a good but more affordable hotel in the city center, then the Star Inn Premium Salzburg would be a good pick.
 Its location makes it easy to discover Salzburg on foot.
 Check out rates for the hotel here.

-IBIS BUDGET AIRPORT SALZBURG: I normally opt for hotels in the city center – however, since I was driving my own car, I decided to stay outside the main city center.
-I wanted to avoid driving in the city center and also did not want the hassle that comes with finding parking spots in the city center – if you do not want to pay too much.
+- IBIS BUDGET AIRPORT SALZBURG: I normally opt for hotels in the city center – however, since I was driving my own car, I decided to stay outside the main city center.
+I wanted to avoid driving in the city center and did not want the hassle of finding parking spots in the city center – if you do not want to pay too much.
 So, I ended up at Ibis Salzburg Airport.
-There was enough free parking, and I had to walk for about 7 minutes to the bus station which was perfect for me.
+There was enough free parking, and I had to walk for about 7 minutes to the bus station, which was perfect for me.
 Check out prices for the hotel here.

-Depending on the time of your arrival, I suggest staying one or two nights (I seriously recommend at least 36 hours in Salzburg before heading to the next pretty place in Austria.
-If you are in a rush you surely can visit the main attractions in one day – but it would be less fun.
+- Depending on your arrival time, I suggest staying one or two nights (I seriously recommend at least 36 hours in Salzburg before heading to the next pretty place in Austria.
+If you are in a rush, you surely can visit the main attractions in one day – but it would be less fun.

 HALLSTATT – 1 DAY